DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <!-- Demarest (2006) highlights that the term for "predestined" in the Golden Chain, proginōskō, when attributed to God, can signify either prescience, as interpreted by Arminians, or foreloving/foreordaining, as understood by Calvinists.
 He asserts: -->

-Demarest (2006) elucidates that the term "predestined," rendered as proginōskō in the Golden Chain, can convey two distinct meanings when ascribed to God: it may denote prescience, as interpreted by Arminians, or it may imply foreloving and foreordaining, as understood by Calvinists.
+Demarest (2006) elucidates that the term "foreknew," rendered as proginōskō in the Golden Chain, can convey two distinct meanings when ascribed to God: it may denote prescience, as interpreted by Arminians, or it may imply foreloving and foreordaining, as understood by Calvinists.
 He contends:

 > In Rom 8:28-30 Paul delineated the full circle of salvation, which clinched his argument concerning Christians’ hope of heavenly glory (vv.
 18-27).
 >